-Revision 15-1; Effective September 1, 2015
+Revision 18-2; Effective September 3, 2018

-The member’s plan of care must address functional, medical, social and emotional needs and how the needs will be met by the Adult Foster Care (AFC) home provider.
+The member’s plan of care must address functional, medical, social and emotional needs and how the needs will be met by the adult foster care (AFC) home provider.
 The managed care organization (MCO) must assess whether other resources in the community should be used to meet specialized needs of the member.
 Use of those resources must be documented in the member’s plan of care.

-The MCO must complete Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, Part A, Functional Needs Assessment, to document the specific personal assistance tasks with which the AFC home provider must assist the member.
+The MCO must complete Form H6516, Community First Choice Assessment, or Form H2060, Needs Assessment Questionnaire and Task/Hour Guide, Part A, Functional Needs Assessment, to document the specific personal assistance tasks with which the AFC home provider must assist the member.
 The AFC home provider may provide more services for the member than are identified on Form H2060 as the changing needs of the member may warrant, but may not reduce or discontinue services without consultation with the MCO or MCO-contracted AFC provider agency.

 Upon approval for AFC, the MCO determines if the member has any special needs that require additional monitoring in the AFC home.
 The MCO must document any special needs or interventions in the case record on Form 2327, Individual/Member and Provider Agreement.
 Use the "Other Special Arrangements" space under the "Miscellaneous Arrangements" section.

 The MCO or MCO-contracted AFC provider agency contacts the member and the AFC home provider to arrange for the initial visit and a negotiated move-in date for the member or AFC home provider.
-If there are health concerns regarding the member, the MCO nurse may be consulted and a recommendation may be made for the member to have a physical/medical exam before moving into the AFC home.
+If there are health concerns regarding the member, the MCO nurse may be consulted and a recommendation may be made for the member to have a physical or medical exam before moving into the AFC home.
 The MCO coordinates with the interdisciplinary team and the MCO-contracted AFC home provider, if applicable, regarding the AFC member’s care.

 7150 Finalizing the Member’s Plan of Care